harshilkgp/AZ-BOT/README.md

 - Click the AZ Bot icon in your browser toolbar to open the popup and access features.
 - The extension will automatically inject scripts as needed based on your browsing activity.
 - Configure settings via the popup as required.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License
-This project is licensed under the MIT License.